This library is for information purposes only.

 Large and abundant bright red berries last throughout winter; use Raritan Chief as male pollinator; upright, spreading growth habit, suckers into colonies; requires moist to wet acidic soils, good for problem areas; some yellow fall color

 Harvest Red Winterberry Holly is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent red berries from mid fall to late winter.
-It has dark green foliage which emerges purple in spring.
+It has dark green deciduous foliage which emerges purple in spring.
 The serrated oval leaves turn yellow in fall.
-The flowers are not ornamentally significant.

 Harvest Red Winterberry Holly is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.